avpripri/avpripri/electrical.md

-# Electrical System from ground-up
+# Aviation electrical system from ground-up

-So what would an electrical system look like if you wanted to start over?
+So what would the low-voltage aircraft electrical system look like if you wanted to start over?

 1. Should be on a PCB, not wired by hand
 1. Should directly and correctly support dual battery/essential bus